PnPie/C-advanced-oline-Gomoku/README.md

 Launch server program with an indicated port:
 `./server 8000`

 Launch client program with the address and the port of server (ex. to connect to it locally):
 `./client 127.0.0.1 8000`

-Then you will be asked for a password to identify whether you are an *administrator* or a *client player*.
+Then you will be asked for a password to identify whether you are an **administrator** or a **client player**.

--*administrator*: define the rule of this match.
+- administrator: define the rule of this match.
-*number of clients
+* number of clients
-*size of board
+* size of board
-*number of stones in a row to win
+* number of stones in a row to win

--*client*: connect to the server to play.
+- client: connect to the server to play.